 A safe, reliable supply of electricity drives economic growth.
 Unfortunately, most electricity networks were built more than 100 years ago, while others are unable to handle the considerable increase in demand.
 In addition, the sources - and uses - of electricity are becoming more complex.
 Integrating “smart grid” technologies such as advanced information, sensing, communications, control, and energy technologies and systems can significantly improve electricity network reliability while at the same time enable demand-side management.
 Policies and measures to support smart grids include framework policies oriented to a systems approach, targets, international standards, and continued support for R&D.

-Given the new area of study that smart grids represents, the ISGAN IA set out to create an inventory of the smart grid motivating drivers and technology priorities of each of the participants.
+Given the new area of study that smart grids represents, ISGAN set out to create an inventory of the smart grid motivating drivers and technology priorities of each of the participants.
 The inventory outlines common interests and serves as the basis for the programme of work.

 Data were collected from 19 participating countries.
 Motivating drivers include the driving forces for goal-oriented actions (e.g.planning, strategy development or strategic directions and implementation).
 Technologies are those that will develop or be deployed to support the driver.
 The top six motivating drivers from the study include renewable energy standards or targets; systems efficiency improvements; reliability improvements; enabling customer choice and participation; enabling new products, services, and markets; and energy efficiency improvements.
 The top-ranking technology priorities included advanced metering infrastructure2, integrating large-sized variable renewables, demand response, wind, and distributed energy resources.